 As you look for a hosting service, you will see many with website building tools included.
 These tools are great if you are not tech-savvy.
-There are plenty of existing layouts and designs already available to easily make a simple website yourself.
+There are plenty of existing layouts and designs already available to easily make a simple website by yourself.

 Easy website building is ideal for small businesses and personal blogs just starting.
 You can always perfect your website design later once your site traffic increases.

-Last but not least, the cost of the web hosting service is extremely important.
+Last but not least, the cost of the web hosting service is essential.
 If you are just starting, you can find basic hosting services for under $10 per month.
 Sometimes, this includes a free domain name too.
 Some of the best hosting plans offer a money-back guarantee.
 Their policy may be a 30 or 90-day money-back promise.
 Either way, it is reassuring to know you are not entering a locked contract.

 Keep an eye out for promotional prices.
 Web hostings like to offer a few years of services at a low rate and then increase your yearly costs once you are already used to using your site through their server.

 The more features and services you want will increase the price.
 A large company that needs plenty of extra features should look over the service level agreement (SLA) before committing to any web hosting platform.
-An SLA is a contract most hosts require their customers to sign before they work together.
+An SLA is a contract most hosts require their customers to sign before working together.

 The Best Web Hosting Providers